Carpenter

 Apprenticeship Training

-The Carpenter program is an apprenticeship trades program.
-Courses completed at Academy Canada meet the requirements to become an Entry-Level Carpenter.
-Once this training is completed and the graduate obtains their first position in the trade, s/he must register as an Apprentice with the Department of Education (Division of Industrial Training).
+The Carpenter (Pre-Employment) program is an apprenticeship trades program.
+Courses completed at Academy Canada meet the requirements to become a first-year apprentice.
+Once this training is completed and the graduate obtains their first position in the trade, s/he must register as an Apprentice with the Department of Education.
 Government will then cover the costs associated with regular advanced training as the apprentice gains experience and works towards completing their Journeyperson exam.
 Passing this examination will result in receiving Red Seal Certification.

 • Occupational Health and Safety